 ON THIS PAGE: You will learn about how doctors describe a tumor’s growth or spread, as well as the way the sarcoma cells look when viewed under a microscope.
 This is called the stage and grade.
-To see other pages, use the menu on the side of your screen.
+To see other pages, use the menu.

 Staging is a way of describing where the tumor is located, if or where it has spread, and whether it is affecting other parts of the body.
 Doctors use diagnostic tests to find out a sarcoma's stage, so staging may not be complete until all the tests are finished.
 Knowing the stage helps the doctor to decide what kind of treatment is best and can help predict a patient's prognosis, which is the chance of recovery.
 There are different stage descriptions for different types of cancer.

 Tumor (T): How large is the primary tumor?
 Where is it located?

 Node (N): Has the tumor spread to the lymph nodes?
 If so, where and how many?